-This document is released for the purpose of information exchange review and planning only under the authority of Hugh Steve McDonald, December 2015, State of California, PE No. 44074 and Tracy Anne Clinton, December 2015, State of California, PE No. 48199 City of Oxnard
+This document is released for the purpose of information exchange review and planning only under the authority of Tracy Anne Clinton, September 2017, State of California, PE No. 48199 and Shawn A. Dent, September 2017.
+City of Oxnard

 Public Works Integrated Master Plan